Ahaiman/community-network/README.md

 The ability to detect such groups is of significant importance.
 For example, partitioning a protein-protein interaction network into clusters can provide a modular view of the network, with different groups of nodes performing different functions within the cell.

+> Note:
+* Each module in the project, contains fill information about the purpose of the file, the structure used (if exists) and their functions.

 --------
 The Goal
 -------------